tobiasmcnulty/dokku-aws/README.rst

     ssh dokku@<your domain or IP> config:set --no-restart python-sample DOKKU_LETSENCRYPT_EMAIL=your@email.tld
     ssh dokku@<your domain or IP> letsencrypt python-sample

-The Python sample app should now be accessible over HTTPS at https://python-sample.<your domain or IP>/
+The Python sample app should now be accessible over HTTPS at https://python-sample.your.domain/

 Good luck and have fun!